nknapp/thought/README.md

 ## Usage

-The simplest usage is just to run `thought` from your project root directory.
+The simplest usage is just to run `thought run` from your project root directory.
 In the default configuration, this will generate a `README.md` from the information in the `package.json`.

 Consider the following example